RobustBench/robustbench/README.md

 **A**: These libraries provide implementations of different *attacks*.
 Besides the standardized benchmark, **`AdvBench`** additionally provides a repository of the most robust models.
 So you can start using the robust models in one line of code (see the tutorial below 👇).
-In other words, our **Model Zoo** is like [🤗 Transformers](https://github.com/huggingface/transformers) but for adversarial robustness.

 **Q**: I've heard that Lp-robustness is boring.
 Why would you even evaluate Lp-robustness in 2020? 🤔 \
 **A**: There are numerous interesting applications of Lp-robustness that span